PhRudolph/sweeper-angular-13/README.md

 The number indicates how many bombs are on adjacent tiles.
 If you click on a bomb, then you loose.

-You can always start a new game by clicking on the big smiley in the middle.
+You can always start a new game by clicking on the big smiley button in the middle.

 How to win?: